sutta » an » an4 » Aṅguttara Nikāya 4.41

 Idha, bhikkhave, bhikkhu ālokasaññaṁ manasi karoti, divāsaññaṁ adhiṭṭhāti—

-It’s when a mendicant focuses on the perception of light, concentrating on the perception of day:
+It’s when a mendicant applies their mind to the perception of light, focusing on the perception of day:

 yathā divā tathā rattiṁ, yathā rattiṁ tathā divā.